codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 Obtain the ID token from the Codefresh OIDC provider to authenticate and authorize pipeline actions.
 Codefresh makes this simple by offering a dedicated Marketplace step, the `obtain-oidc-id-token` step, which you can seamlessly add to your pipeline, without the need for additional configuration or parameters on your part.

-You can also use this step with custom audiences to override the default configured.

 {% include
 image.html